mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### TL;DR;

 The version [v1.12.0](https://www.nuget.org/packages/RepoDb/1.12.0) together with its extensions (at [v1.1.0](https://repodb.net/release/core)) releases are one of the biggest suite release of RepoDB.
-It includes the major updates to its core features and capabilities.
-It also includes some Major Enhancements, Bug Fixes and important requests from the .NET community.
-It has the initial complete support to F# programming language; bundled by the new Enhanced Compiler, Class Handler and Advanced Dynamic Operation Invocations.
+It has the major updates to its Core Features and Capabilities (Enhancements, Bug Fixes and Requests from the .NET Community).
+It also includes the initial complete support to F# programming language; bundled by the new Enhanced Compiler, Class Handler and Advanced Dynamic Operation Invocations.

 ### Highlights

+Below are the list of the updates/changes covered by this release.

 - [TL;DR;](#tldr)
 - [Highlights](#highlights)